mlte-team/mlte/docs/docs/development.md

 ### Source Formatting

 We format all Python code in this project with the <a href="https://github.com/psf/black" target="_blank">`black`</a> source formatter.
-Assuming you have followed the instructions in the [Quickstart](#quickstart), you can run the formatter locally with:
+You can run the formatter locally with:

 ```bash
 $ make format